-This bill amends the All Hazard Emergency Management Act and the Public Health Emergency Response Act to establish legislative oversight over emergency declarations.
-It stipulates that a declaration of a state of emergency or a public health emergency will automatically terminate after ninety days unless the governor convenes a special session of the legislature to address the emergency circumstances.
+This bill amends the All Hazard Emergency Management Act and the Public Health Emergency Response Act to establish legislative oversight over emergency declarations made by the governor.
+Specifically, it stipulates that a declaration of a state of emergency or a public health emergency will automatically terminate after ninety days unless the governor convenes a special session of the legislature to address the emergency circumstances.
 The special session must occur no later than the ninetieth day following the initial declaration.
 If the legislature does not act to restrict, suspend, or terminate the emergency declaration during this session, the governor may extend the declaration for an additional period not exceeding sixty days.

 Statutes affected: